pysat/pysat/docs/roadmap.rst

 ~~~~~~~~~~~
 The minimal barriers to entry in open source software allows for a large
 variety of packages, each with its own approach to a problem.
 A disadvantage
-of the setup is the variety of packages may not have been developed with
+of the setup is the variety of packages have been developed without
 interoperability in mind, presenting challenges when attempting to combine
 these disparate packages towards a common goal. pysat's versatility when
 coupling to data sources may be used to connect these isolated packages